httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 Message integrity and authenticity are important security properties that are critical to the secure operation of many HTTP applications.
 Application developers typically rely on the transport layer to provide these properties, by operating their application over {{?TLS=RFC8446}}.
 However, TLS only guarantees these properties over a single TLS connection, and the path between client and application may be composed of multiple independent TLS connections (for example, if the application is hosted behind a TLS-terminating gateway or if the client is behind a TLS Inspection appliance).
 In such cases, TLS cannot guarantee end-to-end message integrity or authenticity between the client and application.
 Additionally, some operating environments present obstacles that make it impractical to use TLS, or to use features necessary to provide message authenticity.
 Furthermore, some applications require the binding of an application-level key to the HTTP message, separate from any TLS certificates in use.
 Consequently, while TLS can meet message integrity and authenticity needs for many HTTP-based applications, it is not a universal solution.

-This document defines a mechanism for providing end-to-end integrity and authenticity for content within an HTTP message.
-The mechanism allows applications to create digital signatures or message authentication codes (MACs) over only that content within the message that is meaningful and appropriate for the application.
+This document defines a mechanism for providing end-to-end integrity and authenticity for components of an HTTP message.
+The mechanism allows applications to create digital signatures or message authentication codes (MACs) over only the components of the message that are meaningful and appropriate for the application.
 Strict canonicalization rules ensure that the verifier can verify the signature even if the message has been transformed in any of the many ways permitted by HTTP.

 The mechanism described in this document consists of three parts:

-- A common nomenclature and canonicalization rule set for the different protocol elements and other content within HTTP messages.
+- A common nomenclature and canonicalization rule set for the different protocol elements and other components of HTTP messages.
-- Algorithms for generating and verifying signatures over HTTP message content using this nomenclature and rule set.
+- Algorithms for generating and verifying signatures over HTTP message components using this nomenclature and rule set.
 - A mechanism for attaching a signature and related metadata to an HTTP message.

 ## Requirements Discussion

 HTTP permits and sometimes requires intermediaries to transform messages in a variety of ways.
 This may result in a recipient receiving a message that is not bitwise equivalent to the message that was originally sent.
-In such a case, the recipient will be unable to verify a signature over the raw bytes of the sender's HTTP message, as verifying digital signatures or MACs requires both signer and verifier to have the exact same signed content.
-Since the raw bytes of the message cannot be relied upon as signed content, the signer and verifier must derive the signed content from their respective versions of the message, via a mechanism that is resilient to safe changes that do not alter the meaning of the message.
+In such a case, the recipient will be unable to verify a signature over the raw bytes of the sender's HTTP message, as verifying digital signatures or MACs requires both signer and verifier to have the exact same signature input.
+Since the exact raw bytes of the message cannot be relied upon as a reliable source of signature input, the signer and verifier must derive the signature input from their respective versions of the message, via a mechanism that is resilient to safe changes that do not alter the meaning of the message.

 For a variety of reasons, it is impractical to strictly define what constitutes a safe change versus an unsafe one.
 Applications use HTTP in a wide variety of ways, and may disagree on whether a particular piece of information in a message (e.g., the body, or the `Date` header field) is relevant.
-Thus a general purpose solution must provide signers with some degree of control over which message content is signed.
+Thus a general purpose solution must provide signers with some degree of control over which message components are signed.

 HTTP applications may be running in environments that do not provide complete access to or control over HTTP messages (such as a web browser's JavaScript environment), or may be using libraries that abstract away the details of the protocol (such as [the Java HTTPClient library](https://openjdk.java.net/groups/net/httpclient/intro.html)).
 These applications need to be able to generate and verify signatures despite incomplete knowledge of the HTTP message.